Fee Payments/Refund Policy

 What is the swim check & capsize drill?

 Please keep in mind that students will be getting wet!
 Students will practice capsizing and swimming while wearing life jackets.
-Swim check is intended to acclimate students to the cold, dark water and observe their comfort level in the water.
+Swim check is intended to acclimate students to the cold, murky water and observe their comfort level in the water.
 The capsize drill will familiarize them with safe capsize recovery.
 Swimming in the river presents new circumstances and is not like swimming in a pool.
 Safety is first and foremost in the minds of the instructors.

 On the first day of all classes, instructors will conduct swim checks and capsize drills for all participants to ensure that the student is comfortable in the water.
 All students are required to complete the swim check and capsize drill in order to participate in classes.
 To pass the drill, students are required to swim 10 yards, climb into a youth sailboat and purposely capsize the boat.
 The student then swims around and rights the boat, and swims back to the dock.
 This is done under the supervision of our trained instructors and the students will be coached through the entire process.
 Students are given on-land instruction and time to practice so they can successfully complete the drill.